dark-side/sports_hub_ruby_skeleton/README.md

 ### Attach to the Backend Container

 Run `docker ps` and copy the `backend` application container ID.
-Then, attach to the container with the following command:
+Then, connect to the container with the following command:

 ```sh
 docker exec -ti <CONTAINER ID> /bin/bash